dark9ive/DiscordPipe/README.md

 cp target/DiscordLogger-{version}.jar /path/to/your/minecraft/server/plugins/
 ```

-4. Configure the Plugin:
+### Step 4.
+Configure the Plugin:

 Start your Minecraft server once, and two new field will be created in your `server.properties`.
 Add your Discord bot token and channel ID to your `server.properties` file:

 ```properties
 discord.bot.token=YOUR_DISCORD_BOT_TOKEN